 Additional directions are available at the Mashantucket Pequot Museum website.

 Free parking is available at the museum.

-Public Hours: The museum is open Wednesday through Saturday from 9 a.m. until 5 p.m. from early April through early December.
+Public Hours: The museum is open Wednesday through Saturday from 9 a.m. until 5 p.m. from late March through early December.
 The last admission is at 4 p.m.
+In November we are open Tuesday through Saturday from 9 a.m. until 5 p.m. with the last admission at 4 p.m.
 The Mashantucket Pequot Museum is closed on the 4th of July and Thanksgiving Day.
 During the winter off-season, the museum is open to members only on Wednesdays.

 Admission: As of 2016, admission is $20 for adults, $15 for seniors 65 and older and college students with ID, $12 for children 6 to 17 and free for children 5 and under.

 For More Information: Call toll free, 800-411-9671 or visit the Pequot Museum online.